-The hot season lasts for 4.1 months, from June 3 to October 7, with an average daily high temperature above 86°F. The hottest day of the year is August 6, with an average high of 88°F and low of 79°F.
+The hot season lasts for 4.1 months, from June 3 to October 7, with an average daily high temperature above 86°F. The hottest month of the year in George Town is August, with an average high of 88°F and low of 79°F.

-The cool season lasts for 3.9 months, from December 2 to March 30, with an average daily high temperature below 81°F. The coldest day of the year is January 14, with an average low of 70°F and high of 79°F.
+The cool season lasts for 3.9 months, from December 2 to March 30, with an average daily high temperature below 81°F. The coldest month of the year in George Town is January, with an average low of 70°F and high of 79°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in George Town

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 Salvador, Brazil (3,568 miles away); Pointe-Noire, Congo - Brazzaville (6,208 miles); and Mombasa, Kenya (7,949 miles) are the far-away foreign places with temperatures most similar to George Town (view comparison).

 In George Town, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in George Town begins around November 7 and lasts for 6.2 months, ending around May 12.